How we're delivering on the commitments made in our prospectus for a renewed CBI.

 - Working-level engagement has resumed with government and the Labour Party – particularly with key decision makers ahead of the Autumn Statement

-- We opened ourselves up to scrutiny before the Business and Trade Select Committee.
+- We appeared before the Business & Trade Select Committee.

 Influencing the political moments that will determine firms’ operating environment – for example, the Autumn fiscal event and the party manifesto processes